 You’ll find that Rada’s Cookbooks just can’t be beat.
 Try them for yourself at the Rada Kitchen Store.

 Do you have a fundraiser coming up?
-You can sell not only Rada cookbooks but all of Rada’s amazing American-made fundraising products including cutlery, kitchen utensils, soy wax candles, quick mixes, and stoneware.
+You can sell not only Rada cookbooks but all of Rada’s amazing American-made fundraising products including cutlery, kitchen utensils, quick mixes, and stoneware.
 Rada Cutlery Fundraisers do better because we offer an easy ordering system and a 40% profit.

 Rhubarb in America!

 On this date (January 11) in 1770, Benjamin Franklin introduced rhubarb to America.
 He was representing the American colonies as an ambassador in London, and sent a crate of rhubarb to his friend John Bartram.
 The plant, native to central Asia, had been introduced in Europe by traders; the rhubarb that Franklin sent to America had come to London from Siberia.
 Rhubarb first appeared in American seed catalogs in 1829, and soon became a popular ingredient in pies.
 John Bartram was also responsible for introducing kohlrabi and poinsettias to America.